 - Deal with any payments of inheritance tax due in advance of obtaining the grants of probate

 - Completing probate papers and submitting the application to the court

 The above sets out in simple terms some of the duties required some of the duties that an executive/ administrator is required to undertake before obtaining a grant of probate.

-At Boyletts Law we are able to help you with all tasks required to make the application to the courts for the grants of probate and also after the grants of probate with the administration of the estates.
-Please see link below to find out more about how we can help you.
+At Boyletts Law we are able to help you with all tasks required to make the application to the courts for the grants of probate and also with the administration of the estates after probate has been granted.

 When a person dies without a valid will their estate is administered under the rules of intestacy.
 This is referred to as dying intestate.
 There are strict sets of rules surrounding an intestacy which governs who inherits from the estates.

 Who inherits under the rules of intestacy is determined by the value of your estate but can include the following:

 - Spouse or civil partner (unmarried couples are not included)